Uyghur Khaganate: Relationship with the Sogdians

-Karabalghasun
+Ordu-Baliq

 The Uyghurs created an empire with clear Persian influences, particularly in areas of government.
-Soon after the empire was founded, they emulated sedentary states by establishing a permanent, settled capital, Karabalghasun (Ordu-Baliq), built on the site of the former Göktürk imperial capital, northeast of the later Mongol capital, Karakorum.
+Soon after the empire was founded, they emulated sedentary states by establishing a permanent, settled capital, Ordu-Baliq, built on the site of the former Göktürk imperial capital, northwest of the later Mongol capital, Karakorum.
 The city was a fully fortified commercial center, typical along the Silk Road, with concentric walls and lookout towers, stables, military and commercial stores, and administrative buildings.
 Certain areas of the town were allotted for trade and handcrafts, while in the center of the town were palaces and temples, including a monastery.
 The palace had fortified walls and two main gates, as well as moats filled with water and watchtowers.

 The khaghan maintained his court there and decided the policies of the empire.
 With no fixed settlement, the Xiongnu had been limited in their acquisition of Chinese goods to what they could carry.
 As stated by Thomas Barfield, "the more goods a nomadic society acquired the less mobility it had, hence, at some point, one was more vulnerable trying to protect a rich treasure house by moving it than by fortifying it."
 By building a fixed city, the Uyghurs created a protected storage space for trade goods from China.
 They could hold a stable, fixed court, receive traders, and effectively cement their central role in Silk Road exchange.
 However, the vulnerability that came with having a fixed city was to be the downfall of the Uyghurs.

 List of Uyghur Khagans

 The following list is based on Yihong Pan's "Sui-Tang Foreign Policy: Four case studies".

-Menglig Qaghan (r.
-848-?), (personal name, Mang/Pang Te-qin 厖特勤), sovereign title: Ay Tengride Qut Bolmiş Alp Kutlugh Bilge Qaghan 溫祿登里邏汩沒密施合俱錄毗伽, Chinese title: Huaijian Qaghan 懷建可汗.
-Moved his political centre to the west.
+Genetics

+A 2020 study analyzed the genetic ancestry of 12 Uyghur Khaganate individuals c.
+9th century from Mongolia.
+The sample exhibited high (~60%) but variable West Eurasian ancestry, modeled as a mixture of Indo-Iranian Alans and Bactria-Margiana Archaeological Complex ancestry.
+The sample also carried substantial (~40%) ancestry from an East Asian source, closely related to the Slab Grave culture.
+The admixture between West and East Eurasian sources was estimated to have occurred around the year 500.

+Of the 5 Uyghur males analyzed, 4 (or 80%) carried the West Eurasian paternal haplogroup Haplogroup R1b, while 1 (or 20%) carried the East Eurasian haplogroup Q1a.
+Of the 12 maternal haplogroups detected, 58% were of East Eurasian origin (A, B, D, G) while 41% were of West Eurasian origin (J T, H).

+An Uyghur Male carried East Eurasian Y Haplogroup C2 and mtDNA haplogroup D4.

+An Uyghur remain (GD1-3) analysed in a 2024 study was found to have carried primarily ancestry derived from Ancient Northeast Asians (c.
+83% ±2–3%) with the remainder of ancestry being derived from Western Steppe Herders (Sarmatians; c.
+17% ±2–3%).
+The authors note that this is "providing a new piece of information on this understudied period".